markfinger/scroll-tracker/README.md

  - `bottom` - the bottom of the element offset from the top of the viewport.

+### viewport.setViewport(settings)

+Allows you to define top and bottom offsets of the viewport such that calculations of an element's position can take into consideration environment variables such as fixed headers and footers.

+The `settings` argument should be an object and can contain the following properties:

+- `topOffset` - a positive integer will lower the top of the viewport, versus a negative number which raises it.
+- `bottomOffset` - a positive integer will raise the bottom of the viewport, versus a negative number which lowers it.

 ### viewport.getScrollY()

 Returns the distance between the top of the document and the top of the viewport.